 There can be more than 1 representative from 1 organization/company – we count 1.

-Measurement unit: Organisation

 Aggregation: Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all the projects contributions.

 Reporting: Annually as full year achievement and after the project ends in final report.